 Cairn VCairn V, to the south-east of Cairn T, is about 10 meters in diameter, and has kerbstones and orthostats remaining, but no cairn stones though there is a low platform within the kerbs.
 It is difficult to make out which way the passage is oriented; Martin Brennan thought it was to the winter solstice sunrise.
 A large stone stands a meter from the kerb on the northwest side, in the direction of Cairn T.

-The chamber has a double cruciform plan, ie an end recess ans two side recesses on side.
+The chamber has a double cruciform plan, with an end recess and two side recesses on side.
 Engravings can be made out on four of the remaining chamber stones.
-Conwell found a 'long rounded white sea-pebble, which from appearances, may have been used as a sling-stone, or a hammer' by this outer stone.
+Conwell found a 'long rounded white sea-pebble, which from appearances, may have been used as a sling-stone, or a hammer' by the outer stone.

 This cairn is quite small, being about 7 meters in diameter.
 It contains a small, sunken chamber, about 2 meters long.
 There were five decorated stones and a stone basin here.

 Martin Brennan called it the 'Pot Cairn' and gives its orientation as south, with a probable use for monitering the height of the sun in the sky at midday on important dates, such as the equinoxes.
 I seem to remember reading somewhere that an unusual pot was found in the chamber, but Herity doesn't mention it.